 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Let's go back a step and look at, instead of X, looking at cars, our overall car sales.
+Let's go back a step and, instead of looking at X, look at cars, our overall car sales.
 That has all of our values, and again, still 153 rows.
 This is before we split it off into X and Y, because we want to look at rows where engine size is more towards the norm, and price in thousands is more towards the norm.

-Remove those outliers.
+We'll remove those outliers.
 We're at 153 rows.
-What we'll say is car sales equals car sales, where the car sales column of price in thousands was less than or equal to 80.
+We'll set car sales equal to car sales where the price in thousands column is less than or equal to 80.

 All right, that cut out two rows, two outliers where the price was greater than 80.
-Let's do one more.
-This may remove the same outliers.
+Let's do one more filter, though this may remove the same outliers.

 We might not actually see less.
 Let's see.
-Car sales, let's remove also car sales where the column engine size is less than seven, less than or equal to seven.
+For car sales, let's also keep rows where the engine size column is less than or equal to seven.

 Yeah, that removed one more row.
-You can see down here, it changed from 150, one to 150.
+You can see down here, it changed from 151 to 150.
 All right, so we've removed a couple of outliers.

-Now our next step is to take that and redeclare our X and Y and our train and test, and then retrain our model, train a new model, and see how it compares.
+Now our next step is to use that filtered data to redeclare our X and Y, split them into training and testing sets, retrain our model, and see how it compares.
 Let's take a look.